rux616/starfield-junk-in-your-ships-trunk/support/docs/README.md

 Mod Manager
 -----------
-Download and install the archive with either Mod Organizer 2 v2.5.0 Beta 14 or later ([MO2 Discord server](https://discord.gg/AKE9wRGpy4), "dev-builds" channel), or [Vortex](https://www.nexusmods.com/site/mods/1).
+Download and install the archive with either [Mod Organizer 2](https://github.com/ModOrganizer2/modorganizer/releases) (version 2.5.0 or later) or [Vortex](https://www.nexusmods.com/site/mods/1).
 I personally recommend Mod Organizer 2 (with the optional [Root Builder](https://kezyma.github.io/?p=rootbuilder) plugin to use with SFSE or any other mod that requires files be put directly in the game's installation folder).

-To enable plugins.txt support in Mod Organizer 2, set the "enable_plugin_management" option to "True" in the "Tools" menu -> "Settings" option -> "Plugins" tab -> "Game" section -> "Starfield Support Plugin" plugin.

 ([TOC](#table-of-contents))